oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-50-overlapping-version-range.md

   1. Elements that contain the `branches` as only optional property form the "product version range sibling set with branches" (`PVRSS+b`).
   2. Elements that contain the `product` as only optional property form the "product version range sibling set with leaf" (`PVRSS+l`).
   3. Elements that do not fall into 1 or 2 form the "product version range sibling set - invalid branch" (`PVRSS+i`).
+* Similar, `PVSS` elements can be grouped into three pairwise disjoint sets:
+  1. Elements that contain the `branches` as only optional property form the "product version sibling set with branches" (`PVSS+b`).
+  2. Elements that contain the `product` as only optional property form the "product version sibling set with leaf" (`PVSS+l`).
+  3. Elements that do not fall into 1 or 2 form the "product version sibling set - invalid branch" (`PVSS+i`).
 * Attributes of `PVRSS` elements can be combined:
   1. Product version range sibling set with branches - vers (`PVRSS+b-vers`): Intersection of `PVRSS+b` and `PVRSS-vers`
   2. Product version range sibling set with branches - vls (`PVRSS+b-vls`): Intersection of `PVRSS+b` and `PVRSS-vls`